phax/ph-schematron/README.md

 ## News and noteworthy

+* v5.0.2 - work in progress
+  * Added new interface `ISchematronXSLTBasedResource` as a common base class for XSLT based validations
 * v5.0.1 - 2018-02-01
   * Moved `getBeautifiedLocation` to class `SVRLHelper` and made it public
   * Updated to Saxon-HE 9.8.0-7